 More Delicious Dutch Apple Treats

 - Dutch Apple Pie Recipe: Unlike the streusel-topped pies Americans call Dutch apple pie, the original version is topped with a lattice crust.

 - Dutch Appelflappen Recipe: This one is not only fun to say but delicious to eat.
 Better known as apple fritters or apple beignets, appelflappen are often served at New Year's Eve celebrations.

-- Serve warm or chilled.
-Refrigerate any leftovers, covered, for up to 1 week.
+Serve warm or chilled.
+Refrigerate any leftovers, covered, for up to one week.

 - Avoid using metal tools when preparing or dishing up your applesauce, because the metal causes a reaction that can taint the color and taste.

 - Make your own speculaaskruiden.